tweb-classroom/04-handling-events-solution/README.md

 # Exercise 4

 You are asked to improve the `Game` class and to implement and test the `keyboard(listener)` function.
-Notice, that some design decisions, such as the introduction of a `Message` class, depend on the multiplayer features that will be implemented in the future assignments.
+Notice that some design decisions, such as the introduction of a `Message` class, depend on the multiplayer features that will be implemented in the future assignments.

 ![Model](./model.png)